Anduin2017/TravelIC/readme.md

 ## How to run locally

 1. Change the database connection string to your own database.
+    The connection string of this app is located at `./TravelInCloud/appsettings.json`
+    About How to write connection string please view [here](https://www.connectionstrings.com/)
 2. Excute `bower install` to download all front-end packages
 3. Excute `dotnet restore` to restore all dotnet requirements
 4. Excute `dotnet ef database update` to update your database